PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 # MATCH RULES  @IDX@ pipewire.conf

-Some configuration files can contain match rules.
+Some configuration file sections contain match rules.
 This makes it possible to perform some action when an object (usually a node or stream) is created/updated that matches certain properties.